adshares/adshares-docs/protocol/synchronization/synch_broadcast_sending.rst

 Metadata Format
 ^^^^^^^^^^^^^^^

-:ref:`Platform Metadata <protocol-definitions-metadata>` needs to be published in :ref:`Metadata Format <protocol-synchronization-metadata>`.
+:ref:`Platform Metadata <protocol-definitions-platformmetadata>` needs to be published in :ref:`Metadata Format <protocol-synchronization-metadata>`.

 How to broadcast